 Split of cost based by agency size or need for the enhancement

 Section 4.
+Reimbursement

-CHS User Group and Working/Standing Committee members' travel, and lodging, and meal expenses not included as part of the meeting shall be paid by their representative agency.
-Expenses incurred as part of conducting the meetings of the CHS User Group and Working/Standing Committees shall be shared equally among its members.
+CHS User Group, Standing Committee, and Workgroup members' travel, lodging, and meal expenses not included as part of the meeting shall be paid by their representative agency.
+Expenses incurred as part of conducting the meetings of the CHS User Group and Standing Committees and Workgroups shall be shared equally among its members.

-Section 5.

-The CHS User Group Owner Agencies shall establish sales and licensing prices for MnCCC owned software under their management.
-Annual review and approval of licensing fees will occur at the Annual Meeting.
-Current Approved Pricing can be found in Attachment II.

-Section 6.

-The CHS User Group may designate Owner and Member Agencies or specific agency staff as designated agencies or individuals for the purpose of doing marketing, demonstrations and/or training on behalf of the CHS User Group for specific events.
+The CHS User Group may designate Owner and Member Agencies or specific agency staff as designated agencies or individuals for the purpose of doing marketing, demonstrations, and/or training on behalf of the CHS User Group for specific events.
 The CHS User Group shall set an hourly rate to be paid to agencies or individuals as compensation for time spent on marketing, demonstrations, and/or training.
 Expenses (mileage, meals, lodging, and materials) of agencies or individuals who have been authorized by the CHS User Group to assist with marketing, demonstrating software and/or training shall be reimbursed at actual costs within current Internal Revenue Service approved rates.

 Agencies or individuals may be paid for the time expended by staff for doing demonstrations, marketing and/or training by submitting a statement or invoice to the MnCCC offices.
 Only CHS User Group designated agencies or individuals may receive payment and/or reimbursement for demonstration, marketing and training time and expenses.
 All payments for demonstrations, marketing, and/or training shall be reviewed and approved by the CHS User Group prior to being paid.

-Article IV
+Section 5.
+Pricing Determination

+The CHS User Group Owner Agencies shall establish sales and licensing prices for MnCCC owned software under their management.
+Annual review and approval of licensing fees will occur at the Annual Meeting.
+Current Approved Pricing can be found in Attachment II.

+Article IV: PH-Doc Version Control

 Section 1.

-PH-Doc Version Control.
+Version Control

 At the Annual Meeting, the Member Agencies will determine the oldest PH-Doc version which will be supported.
 Owner Agencies will set version upgrade fees annually which will be distributed to all licensees.
 Version Control may also include server requirements, as well as other system minimum requirements.
 The CHS User Group may request an annual report from Neumo of which version each Agency has loaded and is using.

-Article V
+Article V: Termination

 Section 1.
+Termination of Participation

-An agency or licensee intending to end its participation in the CHS User Group shall inform the MnCCC office as soon as possible for termination effective 6 months and up to 1 year following notification.
+An agency or Licensee intending to end its participation in the CHS User Group shall inform MnCCC as soon as possible for termination effective 6 months and up to 1 year following notification.
 Agencies ending their participation in the CHS User Group are responsible for all fees and expenses approved by their governing boards.

 Section 2.
+Rights of Termination

-An agency or licensee that terminates their participation in the CHS User Group will retain the right and license to use the CHS PH-Doc software system in its current form at the time of termination.
+An agency or Licensee that terminates their participation in the CHS User Group will retain the right and license to use the CHS PH-Doc software system in its current form at the time of termination.
 They will not be entitled to any further upgrades or enhancements unless payment has been made previously for the upgrades prior to termination.
 The source code will be retained by MnCCC and the CHS User Group.
 An agency or licensee that terminates their participation in the CHS User Group and has not ratified the new maintenance and support agreement may purchase services at a monthly negotiated rate while transitioning to an alternate software program.
 The agency or licensee shall provide a minimum of six month notice of their date to transition from PH-Doc.
 The transition period shall not exceed one year.
 During this transition period, the owner or agency shall transition to Licensee status.

 Section 3.
+Rejoining the User Group